Are you considering visiting Serbia’s second-largest city and are wondering what to do in Novi Sad? Well, look no

 If you’re planning on visiting Novi Sad for more than simply a day trip, then you are going to need a great place to stay.
 Luckily, there is no shortage of these in the city and whatever your needs or travel style is, you are sure to find a great place to rest your head in Serbia’s second city.
 If you’re wondering where to stay in Novi Sad, have a look at these great options:

 Hotel Fontana — If you’re after something a bit more upmarket during your stay in Novi Sad, then look no further than this boutique hotel.
 Located in the city centre, it is within easy walking distance of all of the city’s top attractions.
 They are a range of comfortable and clean rooms available and even include breakfast in the nightly rate.
 Click here to see their latest prices

-Vertigo Apartment — If you’re keen to live like a local in Novi Sad, or perhaps cook your own meals then consider staying in this private apartment.
-It is located a short walk from the city centre, there are a few flats to choose from with everything you need for a comfortable stay.
+Agape Villa Apartments — If you’re keen to live like a local in Novi Sad, or perhaps cook your own meals then consider staying in these apartments.
+Located a short walk from the city centre, there are a few flats to choose from with everything you need for a comfortable stay.
 Click here to see their latest prices

 Not quite what you’re looking for?
 Click here to browse other hotels in Novi Sad!